Sardar Harnarain Singh

-Sardar Harnarain Singh was an Indian army personnel who held the rank of a major general in the Indian Armed Forces.
-He was the head of the Rajput Regiment in early 1950s and served as the Military Secretary to Rajendra Prasad, the first President of India, who accompanied the President in his official visits.
+Sardar Harnarain Singh was an Indian army officer who held the rank of major general in the Indian Armed Forces.
+He was the head of the Rajput Regiment in early 1950s and served as the military secretary to Rajendra Prasad, the first president of India, and accompanied Prasad in his official visits.

+Awards

 The Government of India awarded him the third highest civilian honour of the Padma Bhushan, in 1963, for his contributions to Indian Armed Forces.